HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Rendered word count is the amount of visible words on a page after JavaScript has been executed.
 The median mobile home page in 2024 contained 364 words, while the median desktop page had slightly more at 400 words.
 This was a small drop from the data in 2022 when the median was 366 words for mobile home pages and 421 words for desktop.

 Of note, the gap between mobile and desktop home page word counts narrowed to just 36 words in 2024, compared to that of 55 words in 2022.
 This suggests a marginally closer parity to the content served to mobile users.
-Google has completed the process of moving to a mobile-first indexing strategy, in which it primarily crawls and indexes pages with a mobile user-agent.
+Google has completed the process of moving to a mobile-first indexing strategy, in which it primarily crawls and indexes pages with a mobile user agent.
 It's reasonable to conclude that this helped push a few remaining sites to offer their full content to mobile visitors.

 ### Inner pages rendered word count